-- 4. Construction of units outside Park City, but within the Park City School District boundary and/or the boundaries of the free transit system. - 5.
-Conveyance of land within the Park City School District boundary and/or the boundaries of the free transit system provided such land has not been previously restricted to employee or affordable housing by Park City or Summit County.
+- 4. Construction of units outside Park City, but within the Park City School District boundary as it stands on January 1, 2015. - 5.
+Conveyance of land within the Park City School District boundary as it stands on January 1, 2015 provided such land has not been previously deed-restricted for affordability.
 The developer may elect to (a) convey land to the City or its designee that is of equivalent value to the cash in lieu contributions that would be required under this Resolution, plus an additional 25 percent to cover costs associated with holding, developing, improving or conveying such land; or (b) convey land to the City or its designee that is of equivalent value (as of the date of conveyance) to that land upon which required units would otherwise have been constructed and properly zoned such as to allow construction of at least that number of units for which the obligation of construction is being satisfied by the dedication of the land.
 Land conveyance shall occur prior to the issuance of any building permit for the free market portion of the development.
 Should the City Council later elect to sell the land, all proceeds from the sale of the land shall be placed in a dedicated housing fund. - 6.
 Payment of Fees in Lieu of Development.
 If the City determines that (1) no other alternative is feasible, or (2) such a payment would result in more immediate development of housing or (3) such a payment would leverage additional resources, then a Payment of Fees in Lieu of Development may be accepted.
-The Payment in Lieu Fee for 2007 is \$160,553.
-The fees shall be reviewed and updated at least biennially.
+The collected funds may only be expended for projects located within the corporate limits of Park City or within the Park City School District boundary as it stands on January 1, 2015.
+The Payment in Lieu Fee shall be calculated and published annually in June on the City's affordable housing webpage.
 Updates may occur more frequently at the request of the City Council to reflect changing real estate conditions.
-The funds, and any interest accrued, shall be used only for the purpose of planning for, subsidizing or developing affordable and employee housing.
+Any Fees in Lieu collected and any interest accrued, shall be used only for the purpose of planning for, subsidizing or developing affordable and employee housing.